geeksforsocialchange/PlaceCal/README.md

 ```
 ── app
 │   ├── assets
-│   │   ├── builds              # Old javascript builds - possibly deprecated
+│   │   ├── builds              # Bundled JavaScript
-│   │   ├── config              # Unsure what this is - something PWA related?
+│   │   ├── config              # Specifies assets to be compiled
 │   │   ├── fonts
 │   │   ├── images
-│   │   ├── pdfs                # Legacy PDFs from our early years (can be deleted)
 │   │   └── stylesheets
-│   ├── channels                # Unused boilerplate - could be cut
 │   ├── components              # A mix of mountain_view and view_component components (the latter have the `_component` suffix).
 │   ├── constraints             # Directs to correct site based on subdomain
 │   ├── controllers             # Public app controllers